UlucFVardar/Night-Club-Data-Visualization/Project Summary.md

 SoftWare_Engineering_Project
-This project for a Night Club data visilation and otomation system.
+This project for a Night Club data visualization and otomation system.
 We're try to read all excel input from Club's data and try to reach knowledge of Data *There are  4  part
 -
 *Console App- this app writen by Java and Javafx
-			-this app has to parse all excel information and has to calculate all needed values -then using api's all calculated fields must be upload the database by this console app -also all data visilation operations are here *Database Design-
+			-this app has to parse all excel information and has to calculate all needed values -then using api's all calculated fields must be upload the database by this console app -also all data visualization operations are here *Database Design-
 			-in this part after all needed information taken from console app -all information about data insert to database